lkoolik/lkoolik.github.io/isrm.md

 The control file is the central input file for directing your tool run.

 1. **Make a copy of the control file.** Within the directory where the tool is saved, find the "templates" folder, and copy the "control_file_template.txt" to a directory of your choice.
 Note this directory.
 2. **Edit the control file.** Open the copy of the control file in a text editor (e.g., TextEdit).
 A description of each field is below.
+When finished, save the control file and write the path down in your notes.

  <table cellspacing="0" cellpadding="0">
   <tr>